wp-plugins/topdash/readme.txt

 2. Activate the "Topdash" plugin in your WordPress administration interface
 3. Done!

+== Frequently Asked Questions ==

+Q: Can I add my own icons/link?
+A: No, not at the moment

 == Feedback ==

 Contact me at hej@urre.me or at https://twitter.com/urre and hopefully I can do something about it.